-Figures 9-11 are the component models generated using the Jefferson County DEM.
-Figure 9 assesses the susceptibility of fires spreading quickly due to steep slopes.
-The only steep slopes in Jefferson County are at the Northwest, Northeast and Southeast corners of the county.
-Next is the suppression difficulty model (Figure 10).
-Steeper slopes pose increasingly greater problems to fire fighters attempting to access fires in order to suppress them.
-Figure 9 and 10 appear to be identical where the locations of high suppression difficulty and high rate of spread are the same.
-Figure 11 is the Aspect: Sun Position component model.
-South and southwest aspects contain the highest fire susceptibility, due to the intense sunlight and prevailing wind exposure.
+Digital Elevation Models (DEM) were used to generate the following three component models (Slope/Rate of Spread, Slope Suppression Difficulty, and Aspect/Sun Position).
+Figure 9, Slope/Rate of Spread, assesses the susceptibility of fires spreading quickly due to steep slopes.
+The steepest slopes of Madison County are in the higher elevations of the Southeast corner and along the canyons of Moody Creek and Canyon Creek.

+The Suppression Difficulty Model (Figure 10) illustrates the locations where the steeper slopes pose increasingly greater problems of fire suppression to fire fighters.
+Figure 9 and 10 are very similar in appearance because in most cases the locations of high suppression difficulty and high rate of spread coincide.

+The Aspect: Sun Position component Figure 11 is also generated from the DEM.
+The classification of this component is based on the concept that south and southwest aspects contain the highest fire susceptibility, due to the intense sunlight and prevailing wind exposure.
 North and east facing slopes, which are sheltered from intense sunlight and prevailing wind through much of the day, contain the lowest fire susceptibility.

-Figure 12 is the Structure Density model built from data supplied from the Jefferson County Assessors Office.
-The highest structure density coincides with areas of highest urbanization.